-My dad's family grew up poor.
+My dad’s family grew up really poor.
 Six kids in an uninsulated shack.
-My uncle and his brothers were all stuffed into the attic, and he told me he remembers that on cold winter mornings they woke up with frost on the blankets.
+My uncle Karl and his brothers were all stuffed into the attic, and he told me he remembered that on cold winter mornings they woke up with frost on the blankets.

 Grandpa built the place himself and worked a series of odd jobs to support the family.

 Grandma cooked, sewed, cleaned and did everything from scratch, from home-brewed cough syrup (rosehips brewed with honey and brandy) to the kids' haircuts and clothes.

 I know everyone waxes nostalgic about their grandma’s cooking.
 It’s like a national obsession.
 I’m not sure whether it was more a lack of skill or a lack of quality materials, but my grandmother was a terrible cook.
 I just can’t get on board that “Over the river and through the woods to grandmother’s house we go” haywagon.